 1. Find Your Mirror

-To add lighting to the top of your mirror, look for one with enough space at the top of the frame for a sconce.
-Check thrift stores and online sources like Facebook Marketplace or Etsy for affordable secondhand mirrors with interesting details and a unique silhouette.
+If you want to add lighting to your mirror, look for one with enough space at the top of the frame for a sconce.
+Check local thrift stores, the Habitat for Humanity’s ReStores, and online sources like Facebook Marketplace or Etsy for affordable secondhand mirrors to update.
+Frames with interesting details and unique silhouettes will help add character to your space.

 2. Prep & Paint

-Lightly sand your piece and fill in any imperfections with wood putty.
+Lightly sand the frame and fill in any imperfections with wood putty.
+Make sure to tape the edges of the glass with painter’s tape before you start painting to avoid any mistakes.
 We’re all about adding color to your home whenever you can, so we chose this soothing shade (Lucy Blue by Valspar) to dress up the frame of our mirror.
-Pro tip: Projects like these usually don’t require much paint, so they’re a great way to utilize samples or leftovers from other projects.
+Pro tip: Small DIY projects like these usually don’t require much paint, so they’re a great way to utilize samples or leftovers from other projects.

 3. Let There Be Light

 Now it’s time to attach your lighting.
-Instead of fussing with wires or plugs, try this trick: Find a sconce that would normally require hard-wiring (not the plug-in kind).
-Then purchase a remote-control puck light, which are inexpensive and can be found at a hardware store, to use in place of a regular bulb.
+Instead of complicating your mirror makeover with wires or plugs, try this trick: Find a sconce that would normally require hard-wiring (not the plug-in kind).
+Then, purchase a remote-control puck light.
+These are usually inexpensive and can be found at a hardware store or easily ordered on Amazon, to use in place of a regular bulb.
 You’ll need one that fits inside your fixture, and you’ll also want to make sure that the sconce you choose will hide the puck light, the way ours does here.
 Last, using adhesive strips, attach the puck light where the bulb would normally be, then center your sconce and attach it to the frame using a drill and screws.

 4. Pick a Spot

-Time to find a home for your mirror!
-Depending on the size, you can mount it, add it to an entryway table or dresser, or lean it against a wall.
+Now you’re finished and it’s time to find a home for your mirror!
+Depending on the size, you can either mount it, add it to an entryway table or dresser, or lean it against a wall.

 By Hannah Baker | Feature photograph by Carson Downing | Before photo and DIY design by Jeni Wright